-To determine plots and sensors, this study uses purposive sampling at distances 3 metre from the center of Biohole with a diameter of 0.25 and 0.3 meter as the central radial distribution of the biological agent Microbe Alfaafa MA-11 through the water injection process.
-Infiltration rate and radial biological agent distribution can be controlled in real-time through measurement sensors with parameters: EC/salt ion (macronutrients), pH, humidity and soil temperature.
-And as a periodical control, the infiltration rate with a Double Ring Infiltrometer on the variable distance from the center of the Biohole are manually measured.
-Next, soil samples are also taken to analyze their characteristics, such as soil texture, organic material content and bulk density [Douglas MG] (Figures 1-4).
+To determine plots and sensors, this study uses purposive sampling at distances 3 metre from the center of Biohole with a diameter of 0,25 and 0,3 meter as the central radial distribution of the biological agent Microbe Alfaafa MA-11 through the water injection process.
+Infiltra-tion rate and radial biological agent distribution can be controlled in real-time through measurement sensors with parameters: EC/salt ion (macronutrients), pH, humidity and soil temperature.
+And as a periodical control, the infiltration rates with a Double Ring Infiltrometer on the variable distance from the centre of the Biohole are manually measured.
+Next, soil samples are also taken to analyse their characteristics, such as soil texture, organic material content and bulk density (Douglas MG, 2018).